Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 inline constexpr auto&& bubble_sort = bubble_sorter{};
 ```

-The utility [`static_const`](https://github.com/Morwenn/cpp-sort/wiki/Miscellaneous-utilities#static_const) is a variable template used to avoid ODR problem.
-Understanding the details is a bit tough; you can read [Eric Niebler's original article](https://ericniebler.com/2014/10/21/customization-point-design-in-c11-and-beyond/) about this pattern if you want to learn more about it.
-Basically it is a poor man's substitute to compensate the lack of `inline` variables pre-C++17.
+The combination of [`utility::static_const`][utility-static-const] with an anonymous namespace is a trick used to avoid ODR problems; you can read more about how and why it works in [Eric Niebler's original article](https://ericniebler.com/2014/10/21/customization-point-design-in-c11-and-beyond/).
+It is basically a poor man's substitute to compensate the lack of `inline` variables pre-C++17.

 ## Better error messages

-We now have a versatile `bubble_sorter`, able to handle many scenarios, and optimized as much as a bubble sort can be.
-It works really well... until it doesn't. **cpp-sort** has one major drawback (some would say more than one, but...): when not used correctly, the error messages are close to unreadable; forget one `const` and embrace the hundreds of lines of cryptic SFINAE error messages, and I really mean it!
-It sometimes took me far longer than it should have to find bugs.
-The sorter works properly, but we can still improve the way it fails...
+We now have a versatile `bubble_sorter`, able to handle many scenarios, and optimized as much as a bubble sort can be without turning it into a different algorithm.
+It works really well... until it doesn't. **cpp-sort** has one major drawback there: when not used correctly, the error messages are often close to unreadable; forget one `const` and embrace the hundreds of lines of cryptic SFINAE error messages, and I really mean it!.
+The sorter works properly, but we can still somewhat improve the way it fails.

 Starting easy: we can use strong `typedef`s to hide some irrelevant template parameters and shorten some error messages a bit.
 In our case, we can make `bubble_sorter` *inherit* from `cppsort::sorter_facade<detail::bubble_sorter_impl>` instead of defining it as a type alias.
-It doesn't improve error messages that much, but at least they will use the name `bubble_sorter` until they have to display the full name.
+It doesn't improve error messages all that much, but at least they will show the name `bubble_sorter` as long as they have to display the full name.

 ```cpp
 struct bubble_sorter: